Ldavis36706/Creating-a-Webpage-and-Troubleshooting-Web-Server-Configuration-in-AWS-Cloud9/README.md

 I tried to reload the webpage after making these changes, but the page would not load.
 ![No files in Root location](https://github.com/user-attachments/assets/92144ab3-8f4b-4fc0-a23a-547ecd74b64a)

-Figure 3: This message is displayed because there are currently no files in the DocumentRoot location.
+<i>Figure 2: This message is displayed because there are currently no files in the DocumentRoot location.</i>

 <br />